treble37/nested_filter/README.md

 ## Usage

 By default, when removing user specified values, empty values will be preserved (see Case 1 below).
-You can use the *remove_empty* option which takes a list of user specified "empty values" (e.g., empty maps) that will be removed.
+You can add empty values to the user specified values list if you wish those "empty values" (e.g., empty maps) to be removed.

 ```elixir
 # Case 1: Remove the nil values from a nested map, preserving empty map values